MatthiasLiszt/cosmicDew/interpreter/interpreter.md

 # Symbols used in the interpreter

-  .. ... program state; the program state is stored between d and b mmm ... beginning of the memory section aaa ... begin of the input string/program to be interpreted (a from alpha) www ... end of the input string/program to be interpreted (w as a version of omega)
+  .. ... program state; the program state is stored between two dots mmm ... beginning of the memory section aaa ... begin of the input string/program to be interpreted (a from alpha) www ... end of the input string/program to be interpreted (w as a version of omega)